anvil-verifier/anvil/discussion/fairness/fairness-on-controller-race.md

 ```
 where every time between $C$'s `read` and `write`, some controller from $S$ successfully writes the object, making the version number read by $C$ no longer fresh.
 In this execution, $C$ runs fairly but it will never successfully writes the object.

 Note that this example is realistic.
-In practice, Kubernetes controllers share objects in this same --- they update different parts of the object by racing with each other.
-This usually doesn't block any controller's progress indefinitely, because (1) there is usually a long time window between each controller's successful `write` and its next `write` and (2) if a controller's `write` fails, it can aggressively retry `read`-`if P { write }`.
+In practice, Kubernetes controllers share objects in this same --- they update different parts of the object while racing with each other.
+This usually doesn't block any controller's progress indefinitely, because (1) there is usually a long time window between each controller's successful `write` and its next `write`, (2) if a controller's `write` fails, it can aggressively retry `read; if P { write; }`, and (3) there aren't too many controllers sharing the same object at the same time.